JazzHR/api-doc/source/includes/webhook/_payload_field_types.md

 </aside>

 <aside class="notice">
 Note: Date and datetime values are assumed to be in Coordinated Universal Time (UTC).
+Datetimes are ISO-8601 formatted.
 </aside>

 Types | Description | Example